 Jacqueline Wouwenberg, 93

-To send flowers in memory of Jacqueline Wouwenberg, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Jacqueline Wouwenberg, please visit our Heartfelt Sympathies Store.

 Jacqueline Jeanne Wouwenberg “Jackie” was born in Fair Lawn, New Jersey on November 6, 1925 and left this earth on January 19, 2019.
 Answering a placard in NYC to “Be A Nurse”, and anxious to rise out of poverty, she graduated from New York City Bellevue School of Nursing in 1947.
 She was a member of the US Public Health Service Cadet Nurse Corps.
 Jackie always said that her training at Bellevue taught her that all deserved equal treatment.